Return to Index Page

 Bill, Nicotine and the gang

 The third installment of Kink Patrol was an amazing combination of people, performances and fashion.
 Special guest Rubberdoll, from Tampa, not only put on great show but spent the night being friendly with everyone.
-She socialized, posed for pictures, and acted as if she was hosting the party - A really sweet pervert.
-Playboy TV was also there, filming for the Playboy TV channel.
-Io and TopCat from Augusta and Twigglet from Charlotte rounded out the incredible performances.
-The music was fantastic and the place was still buzzing with excitment when they pushed everyone out at 3am.
+She socialized, posed for pictures, and acted as if she was hosting the party - She's a really sweet pervert.
+Malloy Martini was also there, filming for Playboy TV.
+Io (from Augusta), TopCat (From L.A.) and Twigglet (from Charlotte) were the other incredible performances.
+The music was fantastic and the place was still buzzing with excitement when they had to push everyone out at 3am.

-On the left is one of the organizers of the party, Bill Reichardt AKA Tubasa.
+Centered in the picture on the left is one of the organizers of the party, Bill Reichardt AKA Tsubasa.
 He's a local photographer that has done work for everyone and been published in magazines worldwide.
-He also has a cool book called Binrotica.
+He also has a cool book called Binarotica.
+His friend John Jennings displayed his super artwork - MysticMphoto

 We caught the 3D version of Journey to the Center of the Earth.
 I counted 7 major technical plot flaws before I gave up.
 The movie is preposterous.
 The special effects, while nice, are not worth going to see.
 Seeing it in 3D was nice, but still not worth it.
 It's a very weak movie just for the kids.